coffeenmusic/Altium-Scripts/README.md

 - Get scripts' project path from Jeff Collins and William Kitchen's stripped down version

 # TODO:
-- Use script directory to save currents
 - Figure out why I have to click on all nets to refresh the color.
+- Give user the option to pick temperature rise setting